John Quincy Adams: Anti-slavery movement

 In the 1830s, slavery emerged as an increasingly polarizing issue in the United States.
 A longtime opponent of slavery, Adams used his new role in Congress to fight it, and he became the most prominent national leader opposing slavery.
 After one of his reelection victories, he said that he must "bring about a day prophesied when slavery and war shall be banished from the face of the Earth".
 He wrote in his private journal in 1820:

-In 1836, partially in response to Adams's consistent presentation of citizen petitions requesting the abolition of slavery in the District of Columbia, the House of Representatives imposed a "gag rule" that immediately tabled any petitions about slavery.
+In 1836, partially in response to Adams's consistent presentation of citizen petitions requesting the abolition of slavery in the District of Columbia, the U.S. House of Representatives imposed a gag rule that immediately tabled any petitions about slavery.
 Democrats and Southern Whigs favored the rule, but Northern Whigs, like Adams, opposed it.
 In late 1836, Adams began a campaign to ridicule slave owners and the gag rule.
 He frequently attempted to present anti-slavery petitions, often in ways that provoked strong reactions from Southern representatives.
 Though the gag rule remained in place, the discussion ignited by his actions and the attempts of others to quiet him raised questions of the right to petition, the right to legislative debate, and the morality of slavery.
 Adams fought actively against the gag rule for another seven years, eventually moving the resolution that led to its repeal in 1844.

 In 1841, at the request of Lewis Tappan and Ellis Gray Loring, Adams joined the case of United States v.
 The Amistad.
 Adams went before the Supreme Court on behalf of African slaves who had revolted and seized the Spanish ship Amistad.
 Adams appeared on February 24, 1841, and spoke for four hours.
 His argument succeeded: the Court ruled that the Africans were free and they returned to their homes.